n4demo/learn-to-containerise/README.md

 ## Prerequisites

 * Gain admin rights to your laptop
-* Download and install GIT on your laptop
+* Download and install GIT onto your laptop
 * Download and install VS Code onto your laptop
 * Download and install Docker Desktop onto your laptop
 * Double click on fve.reg to allow you to switch between running Linux and Windows containers

 A possible rebot may be beneficial.

-## check your Prerequisites
+## Check your Prerequisites
 run a command prompt as admin and type:

 * git version